rusticlion/Manastorm/manastorm_codebase_dump.md

             -- Modal cost (can be paid with any of the listed types) local paid = false
             for _, modalType in ipairs(costType) do
-                -- Try to get tokens of this type for _ = 1, costCount do
+                -- Try to get tokens of this type (that aren't already reserved) local availableTokens = {}
-                    local token, index = self.manaPool:findFreeToken(modalType)
-                    if token then
+                for i, token in ipairs(self.manaPool.tokens) do
+                    if token.type == modalType and token.state == "FREE" and not reservedIndices[i] then
-                        table.insert(tokenReservations, {token = token, index = index})
+                        table.insert(availableTokens, {token = token, index = i})
+                    end
+                end

+                if #availableTokens >= costCount then
+                    -- We have enough tokens to pay this cost for i = 1, costCount do
+                        local tokenData = availableTokens[i]
+                        table.insert(tokenReservations, tokenData)
+                        reservedIndices[tokenData.index] = true -- Mark as reserved
+                    end
                     paid = true
                     break
                 end
-                end
-                if paid then break end
             end

             if not paid then